logo

 Benjamin Kimball, son of Richard Kimball (1), was born in 1637, about the time his father moved from Watertown to Ipswich.
 He died June 11, 1695.
 He was a carpenter by trade; resided in Exeter, New Hampshire, in 1659; removed to Salisbury, Massachusetts; thence to Rowley, where, May 12, 1663, he bought land of Elizabeth Starrett, of Haverhill.
 This land was in what was later Bradford.

 On February 20, 1668, at the first town meeting in Merrimack, afterwards Bradford, he was elected an overseer of the town.
 He bought various other lots of land in Bradford.
 He and his brother Richard Kimball were soldiers in 1683 and 1684 in Captain Appleton's company.
+[This can't be as Richard died in 1676.]
 Another brother, Thomas, was killed by an Indian, May 3, 1676.
 Benjamin was a cornet of horse troops.
 His house was in the west parish of Bradford, not far from the ancient cemetery.
 He was a wheelwright as well as farmer.

 Children: